Updated on February 10, 2024 by Julie McCool

 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

 After 25+ years living here, we are still surprised by the diversity of places to visit and things to do in Northern Virginia.
 Popular spots like Great Falls Park and Shenandoah National Park call us back regularly.
 But we also love to follow the road less traveled and uncover new local experiences.

 Have visitors in town?
 Here are the Top 10 Tourist Attractions in Northern Virginia.

-Our list of Northern Virginia hidden gems is grouped into natural and history-focused spots, but you will find both nature and history at many of these destinations.
-Links offer additional details and pictures to help plan your outing.
+Our Northern Virginia hidden gems are in two groups: natural gems and history-focused places.
+However, many of these destinations include both nature and history.
+Links offer additional information, tips, and photos to help plan your outing.

 Natural Northern Virginia Hidden Gems

 Northern Virginia is a happy place for nature lovers.
 We have bays, rivers, and wetlands; rolling hills across the Virginia Piedmont; and the foothills and peaks of the Blue Ridge Mountains to explore.